slawekzachcial/aws-athena-saml/README.md

-In order for the SAML response to be sent to the driver temporary server we need to configure the service provider in SimpleSAMLphp such that it sends the SAML response to the URL http://locahost:7890/athena.
+In order for the SAML response to be sent to the driver temporary server we need to configure the service provider in SimpleSAMLphp such that it sends the SAML response to the URL http://localhost:7890/athena.
 That is why we defined a separate service provider `urn:amazon:webservices:jdbc` that uses that URL as `AssertionConsumerService` location.

 Finally, we also need to tell AWS that the SAML audience attribute `SAML:aud` for the JDBC connections is `http://localhost:7890/athena`.
-This is done in the condtion present in AWS SAML provider IAM role (`AssumeRolePolicyDocument` in `AthenaReadOnlyIdPRole` CloudFormation template resource).
+This is done in the condition present in AWS SAML provider IAM role (`AssumeRolePolicyDocument` in `AthenaReadOnlyIdPRole` CloudFormation template resource).

 ## Clean-up